 We provide support and we raise awareness

-melanomaWA aims to minimise the impact of melanoma on West Australians by providing support services to people diagnosed with melanaom, and by organising awareness initiatives in the community.
-Our team of ambassadors, supporters and partners helps to achieve that.
+melanomaWA aims to minimise the impact of melanoma on West Australians by providing support services to people diagnosed with melanoma, and by organising awareness initiatives in the community.
+Our fantastic team of ambassadors, supporters and partners help us to achieve this goal.

 Hayden has been a fantastic Ambassador for melanomaWA since 2010, volunteering his time at Melanoma March events, our Annual Ball and raising awareness of melanoma at the Fremantle Football Club and the community.

 Ross has been a supporter of melanomaWA since 2012, but since joined our cause as an Ambassador last year.
 Ross is the first to put his hand up for volunteering at our events and its a privilege to have him on board to spread our skin and sun safety messages.

 Dino has personally been touched with melanoma, with his father sadly passing away from the disease.
 Dino is passionate about spreading the awareness of melanoma and early detection amongst our community in honour of his father.